scds/text-analysis-2/object.md

 ```
 ![](assets/img/spacy-ents.png)

+Rather than running the full script (`F5`), we will instead simply select the lines of code we just created and run them using the shortcut key `F9` instead.
+The console should return a long list of named entities much faster than in the previous step, because the *Doc* object has already been created and exists as a variable in the Variable Explorer (`doc`).

-When running the code in the console, be patient!
-It will likely take a few minutes for your results to appear but they will evenutally print out in the console.
-You should have a long list of named entities.
-The code above helps us to interpret the rest of the line:
+The code above helps us to interpret the rest of the line in the console:

 * The name of the entity (`ent.text`)
 * The character number where the named entity starts, relative to all the characters in the document (`ent.start_char`)